kasra-noorbakhsh/react-mini-proj/README.md

+# Info
+This project was my first react mini project as i was challenged to create a tiny front-end for shahnam's back-end.
+I worked with [Shahnam](https://github.com/ShahnamFeyzian) and [Mohammad](https://github.com/MMDSour) for the case of this project.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).